How to Troubleshoot Merge Issues

 Pre-flight failed.
 Fix these issues before merging:

-Fix: Commit or stash changes in that worktree:
+Fix: Commit or stash changes in that execution workspace:

 git add -A